openfido/openfido/docs/Getting Started/Single Machine Install.md

     >>> u.is_system_admin = True
     >>> models.db.session.commit()
 ```
-Bring up all the services!
+Bring up all the services! </br>
 You will only need to run this command to bring up the backend services from now on.
 ```
     docker-compose up
 ```

-The local setup of OpenFIDO uses minIO to act as an object storage service.
-You can read more about minIO [here](https://min.io/).
+**NOTE:** The local setup of OpenFIDO uses [minIO](https://min.io/) to act as an object storage service.
 Artifact and input links during a pipeline run are currently configured to navigate to blobstorage:9000.
 In order to enable the capability of downloading from these links, you will need to edit your /etc/hosts file to add blobstorage as a recognizable url name for localhost.
 The following are the terminal commands to do this for *nix platform.

 ```
 sudo nano /etc/hosts